-The Entrepreneurship Program at the Baruch Summer Leadership Academy provides talented rising 11th and 12th grade students with the opportunity to learn about how to bring their business ideas to life.
+The Entrepreneurship Program at the Baruch Leadership Academy provides talented rising 11th and 12th grade students with the opportunity to learn about how to bring their business ideas to life.
 Baruch College is ranked #9 on the “Top 50 Undergraduate Programs for Entrepreneurship” 2015 list released by The Princeton Review and Entrepreneur magazine.
 In addition, Baruch is listed at #14 on the list of “Top 50 Graduate Programs for Entrepreneurship.”

 The Academy strives to give students a comprehensive overview of how to become entrepreneurs through the following initiatives: